-Designing your clothing
+5. Design your clothing

 Your brand identity will also come through in your clothing designs.
 When designing clothing you consider shapes, colours and textures among other elements.
 You can base designs off standard shapes, like an A-line skirt, for instance, or create your own if you have a mannequin and fabric to play with.
 You can also look to the fabrications available to you, like denim for example, to help design your range.

-Establishing your operations
+6. Establish your business operations